lawrennd/finx/docs/usage.md

 ## Savings Goals (Planned)

 The `savings` command will help you track progress towards savings goals.
+This feature is currently planned but not yet implemented.

 ### Planned Subcommands